Dream (Boyzone song)

-"Dream" (also known as "I Can Dream") is a promotional song by Irish boy band Boyzone.
+"Dream" (also known as "I Can Dream") is song a by Irish boy band Boyzone.

 Background

 On 1 May 2018, the band announced that they will release the sixth and final album to celebrate the band's 25 years journey in music.
 Following the announcement of the album, they also announce the release of the song from the album, titled: "I Can Dream", which was released on 15 June 2018.
 The song also contains Stephen Gately's vocals.
 Gately previously recorded a solo version of the song as the b-side to the single "Stay" (2001).
 When the song's original producer, Pete Kirtley, found the old DAT-recording containing "I Can Dream", he sent it to Boyzone's label.
 The band decided to re-record the song adding their vocals to Gately's version, thus including their late co-member of Boyzone in their last ever studio album.
 Boyzone re-wrote some of the lyrics and Keith Duffy said they turned it into "a song reminiscing about us back in the 1990s".